devspace-sh/devspace/docs/pages/cli/development/configuration/port-forwarding.md

       remotePort: 80
 ```
 **Explanation:**
-- The `labelSelector` would select the pod created for the component deployment `app-backend`
+- The `labelSelector` would select the pod created for the component deployment `app-backend`.
 - Because containers in the same pod share the same network stack, we do not need to specify which container should be selected.

 ### `dev.ports[*].namespace`